 - Your hands and face must be clean.

-- Your name should be on all parts of your uniform.
+- Your name should be on your hat, scarf and jacket (because you take them off).

 - Your shoes should be polished if they need it.